 Aside from lost revenue, counterfeiting can erode consumer confidence and, in the worst cases, can pose risks to the health and safety of consumers.

-We can devise cost-effective anti-counterfeiting strategies, tailored to your requirements, which are designed to catch counterfeits at the EU border and combat perpetrators within the market.
-Together with a network of trusted associates, we can support you in the war against counterfeiting across the whole of the EU and beyond.
+We can devise cost-effective anti-counterfeiting strategies, tailored to your requirements, which are designed to catch counterfeits at the UK and EU borders and combat perpetrators within the market.
+Together with a network of trusted associates, we can support you in the war against counterfeiting across the whole of the EU (including the UK) and beyond.

 Registration of IP rights